 This chart covers five common types of context clues with examples of each.

 If you missed the link above, here it is again.

 Activity #5 – Teaching Context Clues with Classical Literature

 Students can figure out the meaning of an unfamiliar word by using context clues.
 Students can get a good idea of what the new word means by using other words and sentences near the unfamiliar word, along with their knowledge of the topic.
 These task cards practice selecting the definition for a bold word found in the text.

 Links to two sets of task cards with 24 questions each can be found in the handout.
 These practice exercises are provided in both printable and digital formats.

 Playing Scoot turns using a set of task cards into a game.
 You play by placing one task card on each student’s desk.
 For easier recording, place the cards in numerical order.
 Give each student one copy of a sheet to record answers.

-Each student will read the question on the activity card on his/her desk and will record the answer.
+Each student will read the question on the activity card on his/her desk and record the answer.
 After a length of time (approximately 1 minute), a signal is given for the students to scoot to the next desk.
-The signal may simply be the teacher saying “move” or noise such as a bell.
+The signal may be the teacher saying “move” or noise such as a bell.
 The procedure repeats at each desk.
 The activity continues until all students end up at the desks where they began the activity.

 Activity #6 – Video Lesson and Organizer